 Uniform Wares founders Oliver Fowles and Patrick Bek will visit RIT on January 29, 2014 to deliver a Design Conversations lecture.

-archive: vignelli, the Vignelli Center’s new blog, features artifacts from the Massimo and Lella Vignelli papers as they are unpacked and processed at the Vignelli Center for Design Studies.
-We will share the experience of processing a collection and the excitement of discovering never before seen sketches, models, products and documents.
+archive: vignelli, the Vignelli Center’s blog, features artifacts from the Massimo and Lella Vignelli papers as they are unpacked and processed at the Vignelli Center for Design Studies.
+This blog will share the experience of processing a collection and the excitement of discovering never before seen sketches, models, products and documents.

 R. Roger Remington, Lella and Massimo Vignelli Distinguished Professor of Design, will speak at Rochester Institute of Technology on September 10, 2013 as part of the Vignelli Center’s Design Conversations lecture series.